VisualComputingLab/OpenZoo/install.md

 title: Installation
 layout: default
 ---
+# Installation overview
 Two major steps must be followed for installing OpenZoo: the installation and configuration of the third party software and the installation of the OpenZoo management GUI (OpenZUI), along with the templates and the examples.
 In the following, detailed instructions are given for both.

 # Prerequisites
+- Netbeans 8 for developing the services and creating the war files of the services and the OpenZUI.
 - Apache Tomcat 7 for the OpenZUI and the servers.
 Apache Tomcat 8 should also work, but it is not tested yet.
 - RedisIO for storing and exchanging framework parameters.
-- RabbitMQ server for the communication between the services.
+- RabbitMQ for the communication between the services.
-- Netbeans 8 for developing the services and creating the war files of the services and the OpenZUI.
 - MongoDB 2.6 or higher for storing results.
+Version 3.0 or higher is recommended.
-- Twitter authorization tokens (https://dev.twitter.com/oauth/overview/application-owner-access-tokens) for using the demonstration topology described in the sequel.
+- [Twitter authorization tokens](https://dev.twitter.com/oauth/overview/application-owner-access-tokens) for using the demonstration topology described in the sequel.

 # Installation of third party software
 The following instructions are for Ubuntu 14.04 LTS.
 The installation on Windows should work similarly.
 ## Platform (Cluster servers)
 Disc space, CPU and memory requirements depend on the deployed services.
 The framework itself does not need more than 512 MBs of memory.
-2 GBs of memory is a reasonable value.
+2 GBs of memory per server is a reasonable value.
 The servers need a static IP, in order to be accessible over a long time period.
 DHCP can also be used for short time periods.
 Be sure to install the latest OS updates, e.g. for Ubuntu: